frelichwiktor/Site-crawler/README.md

 - Sites with timeouts
 - Sites with errors
 - `404 Not Found` pages
+- `500 Internal Server Error` pages
+- Average page load time
 - Total execution time

 ## Notes

 - Ensure the `URLs/` folder exists before running the crawler.
 - If a URL file or sitemap is missing, the program will prompt you accordingly.
+- Load times are measured from the start of navigation until the DOM content is loaded.
+- The slowest pages report helps identify potential performance bottlenecks.
 ---

 Happy crawling! 🚀